Gaozhiyan0324/Adapation-to-climate-change-of-the-two-lotus-ecotypes/README.md

 # Adaptation to climate change of the two lotus ecotypes
-This is the script used for analysis the population data of lotus, youcan see the detail information in the following files.
+This is the script used for analysis the population data of lotus, you can see the detail information in the following files.

 Step 1, SNP calling pipeline